The drop-ship's altitude warning had been going off for about ninety seconds.

 Nothing in any rank chart matched what it was.

-It was a shape the corruption had decided to make: low, four-limbed, sized about like a large dog, with a head that had not finished being a head.
-There were too many places on it that looked like eyes and not enough that looked like a mouth.
+It was a shape the corruption had decided to make: low, four-limbed, waist-high, with a head that had failed to finish becoming a head.
+Too many places on it suggested eyes, and too few suggested a mouth.
 It moved by sliding the front limbs forward and then dragging the back ones, which meant it was fast on flat ground and would be slow on the rocks.

-He shifted the phase-dagger from his belt to his right hand and let the rifle hang on the sling.
+He left the rifle hanging on the sling and shifted the phase-dagger from his belt to his right hand.

 The thing came.

 It moved exactly the way he'd expected it to move.
 It was made out of the valley and it was made out of the valley's rules.
-He stepped left of its lunge, drove the phase-dagger up under the angle where the front limb attached to the body, and felt the blade open something soft that should not have been soft on a creature this size.
-The thing did not screech.
-It made a sound like wet rope under tension.
+He stepped left of its lunge and drove the phase-dagger up under the angle where the front limb attached to the body.
+The blade opened something soft that had no business being soft on a creature this size.
+The thing made a sound like wet rope under tension.
 He kicked it off the blade and onto the path.

 Caleb pivoted.